 Vivaldi's cello sonatas are usually put in front of very young cellists, because they seem easy to play at first sight.
 If you only look at what is written on the page, that might even be true.
-However, they are not at all if one starts looking at what could be done: embellishments in the cello part and improvisational craziness over a figured bass for the harpsichord.
-As nobody would ever play six Vivaldi sonatas in a row in concert, for recording them I decided to apply one principle of embellishments to the repeats of each movement: there are Bach-like doubles (such as the second movement of the e minor sonata), one movement that gets runs wherever applicable (the second movement of the a minor sonata), one that plays with the expectation of the listener for the obvious (the second movement of the F Major), one that gets mordents, one other that gets trills and even one that appears to have the embellishment when it is actually the original after a simplified version (the last movement of the a minor sonata).
+However, they are not at all easy if one starts looking at what could be done: embellishments in the cello part and improvisational craziness over a figured bass for the harpsichord.
+As nobody would ever play six Vivaldi sonatas in a row in concert, for recording them I decided to apply one principle of embellishments to the repeats of each movement: There are Bach-like doubles (such as the second movement of the E Minor sonata), one movement that gets runs wherever applicable (the second movement of the A Minor sonata), one that plays with the expectation of the listener for the obvious (the second movement of the F Major), one that gets mordents, one other that gets trills and even one that appears to have the embellishment when it is actually the original after a simplified version (the last movement of the A Minor sonata).
 All in all, some of these musical games made it one of the most virtuoso recordings I have done.
 I like it and I know a lot of other people who do – if you happen to be not one of them, just do not listen to it.

-All in all, I think the whole project is again just a snapshot of what can happen when looking at a score that has – unlike later music that is far more specific in its notation – just musical guidelines rather than precise instructions, two possibilities of many how to bring the skeleton of written music to life - I do not know what is "right" and "wrong" when it comes to these sonatas: unfortunately Mr Vivaldi is unavailable for lessons ...
+All in all, I think the whole project is again just a snapshot of what can happen when looking at a score that has – unlike later music that is far more specific in its notation – just musical guidelines rather than precise instructions, two possibilities of many how to bring the skeleton of written music to life.
+I do not know what is "right" and "wrong" when it comes to these sonatas, and unfortunately Mr Vivaldi is unavailable for feedback.